copyleft/calendar-times/docs/timelib.md

 TIMELIB is a calendar time library implemented on top of LOCAL-TIME library.

-It features zoned timestamps and calculations.
+It features zoned time-entities and calculations.

 ## Functions
 ### datetime-date